enso-org/enso/gui/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Request a new feature in BaseGL.
+about: Request a new feature in Enso IDE.
 title: ''
 labels: 'Type: Enhancement'
 assignees: ''